Paulwamaria/my-gallery/README.md

 ## Installation

+* Create a virtual environmet
 * Clone the repo from this link
 * Install python3.6
-* Install the requirements as per the requirements.txt
+* Install the dependencies using this command: ** pip install -r requirements.txt
-*
+* Run the server using the command: ** python manage.py runserver